4meta5/notes/Blockchain/Parity/metagovernance.md

 Before we jump into the metagovernance debate, we should consider the stakeholders involved in maintaining public blockchains.

 At the consensus level, **miners/validators** participate in an algorithm to organize transactions into blocks and commit blocks to the blockchain.
 Consensus algorithms implement an [anti-sybil](https://bitcoin.stackexchange.com/questions/50922/whats-a-sybil-attack) mechanism in order to attach a cost to the establishment of identity (corresponding to computational power in Proof of Work and coins staked in Proof of Stake).
-Indeed, the anti-sybil mechanism is a necessary part of any on-chain governance protocol because, without it, malicious actors can create an arbitrary number of identities to bias the outcome of a vote.
+Indeed, the anti-sybil mechanism is a necessary part of any on-chain governance protocol because, without it, malicious actors could create an arbitrary number of identities to bias the outcome of a vote.

 In addition to miners/validators, there are number of other significant actors that support critical blockchain infrastucture.
 Some organizations and individuals run **full nodes** to enable secure user interaction with the blockchain.
 Using these full nodes as intermediaries, users may run **light clients**.
 Although light clients don't directly help the network, they provide a smooth end-user experience without incurring the overhead required to maintain a full node.
 Other blockchain stakeholders include DApp **developers**, DApp **users**, and even **coin hodlers**.
 For each of these stakeholder groups (with the exception of coin hodlers), there is no known anti-sybil mechanism to enable participation in on-chain governance protocols.

 In the *rough consensus* model of off-chain governance, the community hosts regular developer, client, and research-specific video calls to gauge the sentiment of key stakeholders.
 Moderators such as Hudson Jameson are tasked with interpreting the lack of objection among participants to justify decisions made on behalf of the greater community.
-Although this style of rough consensus is far from optimal, it is arguably better than an on-chain protocol in which stakeholders are entirely disenfranchised due to the lack of a viable anti-sybil mechanism.
+Although this style of rough consensus is far from optimal, it is arguably better than an on-chain protocol in which some stakeholders are entirely disenfranchised due to the lack of a viable anti-sybil mechanism.

 In the on-chain governance paradigm, full nodes automatically update when an on-chain governance process decides on an upgrade, regardless of whether their preferences were ultimately taken into account.
 As previously mentioned, full node operators are necessary supporters of blockchain infrastructure that deserve a voice in the metagovernance process.
 In the off-chain governance model, node operators that dissent with a protocol decision can avail themselves of the increased optionality provided by *[hard forks](https://medium.com/@Vlad_Zamfir/dear-ethereum-community-acfa99a037c4)*.
 Binding on-chain governance robs node operators of this choice by forcing them to follow on-chain processes in which their interests are not represented.
-Indeed, "defaults are incredibly powerful" [1](https://medium.com/@Vlad_Zamfir/against-on-chain-governance-a4ceacd040ca).
+This process is coercive, and "defaults are incredibly powerful" [1](https://medium.com/@Vlad_Zamfir/against-on-chain-governance-a4ceacd040ca).

 Looking forward, it is nearly impossible to predict the next major innovation.
 In the blockchain ecosystem, the pace of development moves considerably faster than any established policy-making process.
 Likewise, when we formalize metagovernance based on how the blockchain works today, we tacitly strengthen and weaken certain power dynamics between existing stakeholders, thereby limiting the future participation of new stakeholders which may make the entire process more efficient.

-To conclude, just because we're making collective decisions does not necessarily mean we agree on the criteria for making those decisions. *Rough consensus* is predicated on **thoughtful disagreement**; even in the midst of controversy, we can create open forums to communicate our thoughts and signal our preferences.
+Just because we're making collective decisions does not necessarily mean we agree on the criteria for making those decisions. *Rough consensus* is predicated on **thoughtful disagreement**; even in the midst of controversy, we can create open forums to communicate our thoughts and signal our preferences.
 In the end, stakeholders are not affected by governance decisions in proportion to their coin holdings.
 With this in mind, we need to maintain informal off-chain governance processes to represent as many people as possible, while still keeping everything open and *permissionless*.

 In summary, the main arguments for off-chain governance via *rough consensus* include:
 1. Off-chain governance incorporates the preferences of stakeholders (ie node operators) for which there does not exist a known anti-sybil mechanism.